- Q: What is Whole Body Vibration Training?

-In this formula, F stands for force, m stands for mass and a stands for Acceleration.
+In this formula, F stands for force, M stands for mass and A stands for Acceleration.
 In order to achieve greater physical strength, we need to subject our bodies to forces greater than those which we experience in daily life under the influence of normal gravity.
 Through the ages, people have enhanced gravitational forces by moving increased mass, in other words, by adding weights.
-But modern developments enable us to affect the other factor – it is now possible to increase 'Acceleration', which produces the same result as adding weights: an increase in muscle force.
-By actively absorbing this "Acceleration", it is possible to stimulate muscles without putting undue stress on the ligaments and joints, thus minimizing the risk of injury.
+But modern developments enable us to affect the other factor – it is now possible to increase “Acceleration” through whole body vibration, which produces the same result as adding weights: an increase in muscle force.
+By actively absorbing this "Acceleration," it is possible to stimulate muscles without putting undue stress on the ligaments and joints, thus minimizing the risk of injury.

 In the late 19th century, several specialists began to develop steam-powered machines that could deliver either percussion or vibration to up to five people at the same time.
 One example was the device invented by John Harvey Kellogg, M.D., at the Battle Creek Sanitarium, which he incorporated in his holistic treatment methods.
 In Sweden, Gustav Zander, M.D., rose to fame at the end of the 19th century because of his applications of steam-powered massage machines.

-Professor W. Biermann was one of the first modern scientists to realize the potential of vibration – he studied "cycloid vibrations" and the "Rhythmic Neuromuscular Stimulation Method," the foundations of today's acceleration technology.
-Acceleration TrainingTM was used and researched in the former Soviet Union during the 1960's to enable cosmonauts to withstand the negative effects of microgravity while engaged in space flight, and this implantation of vibration may have been responsible for the cosmonauts staggering record of 420 days in space, compared to American astronauts returning home after 120 days.
+Professor W. Biermann was one of the first modern scientists to realize the potential of vibration – he studied "cycloid vibrations" and the "Rhythmic Neuromuscular Stimulation Method," the foundations of today's vibration technology.
+Whole Body Vibration training was used and researched in the former Soviet Union during the 1960s to enable cosmonauts to withstand the negative effects of microgravity while engaged in space flight, and this implantation of vibration may have been responsible for the cosmonauts staggering record of 420 days in space, compared to American astronauts returning home after 120 days.
 After space missions, the cosmonauts had previously suffered severe loss of strength and bone density, and this training method appeared to mitigate the negative effects suffered, helping them to recover quickly.

 - Q: How does the Power Plate® machine cause muscles to contract automatically?